“Of” and a partner noun can combine with nouns, verbs or adjectives to express widely varying meanings

 1. Showing the Object of a Noun Action

 In grammar, an “object” is a noun or equivalent placed usually after an active verb and naming something affected by what the verb expresses (for more details, see 8.
 Object-Dropping Errors).
 However, the concept of something affected by what verbs express can also be extended to situations that do not involve a verb, where verb-like meaning is expressed by a noun instead.

 Nouns that express a verb-like meaning are elsewhere in this blog called “action” nouns (see 131.
 Uses of “Action” Nouns).
 Most are made by adding an ending (-tion, -ment, -al, -age), or even no ending at all, to a verb.
 Examples are creation, improvement, removal, storage and change (see 14.
 Action Outcomes).
 Such nouns are just as able to link with an object-like noun as verbs are, but they need a preposition to do it.
 Of is the normal object-showing preposition, as in this example:

 (a) Growth depends on the creation of demand.

 Here, if creation was an active verb instead of a noun, demand would be its object, and of would be absent.

 A problem in this area for learners of English is that sometimes other prepositions have to be used instead of of.
 For advice on which ones and when, see 31.
 Prepositions after Action Nouns 1.
-It is also worth noting that the noun after object-showing of can, like many other nouns linked to an earlier noun by a preposition, also be placed without of before the earlier noun – e.g. demand creation in (b) – and still express a similar meaning (see 136.
+It is also worth noting that the noun after object-showing of can often, like nouns after other prepositions, drop of and move directly in front of another noun – e.g. demand creation in (b) – and still express a similar meaning (see 136.
 Types of Description by Nouns).
 Sometimes the relocated noun even has -’s (see 58.
 Optional Apostrophe Endings).